 Water safety at the beach

-Suggestions for reducing the risks of your child drowning at the beach include:
+Suggestions for reducing the risk of your child drowning in a public swimming pool include:

 - Supervise your child at all times.